zaiisao/Documentation/en/Recording/recording_cpp.md

 <td>The root directory of the recording files.
 The default value is NULL.
 The sub-path will be generated automatically.</td>
 </tr>
 <tr><td><code>cfgFilePath</code></td>
 <td>The path of the configuration file.
 The default value is NULL.
 The content in the configuration file must be in JSON format.
-In this configuration file, you can set the absolute path of the recording file, such as {“Recording_Dir” : “<recording path>”}, but the sub-path will not be generated automatically.</td>
+In this configuration file, you can set the absolute path of the recording file, such as {“Recording_Dir” :”&lt;recording path&gt;”}, but the sub-path will not be generated automatically.</td>
 </tr>
 <tr><td><code>lowUdpPort</code></td>
 <td>The lowest UDP port.
 Ensure that the value of <code>highUdpPort</code> - <code>lowUdpPort</code> is &ge; 4.
 The default value is 0.</td>